mjpuma/FSC-WorldModelers/README.md

 This is the main script for running the *dynamic* FSC from the command line including time loop and reading of processed inputs and saving of outputs.

 ### main_static.R
 This is the main script for running the *static* FSC from the command line.
-This script simply computes changes in country supplies due to production decline anomalies (as a country list).
+This script simply computes changes in supply by country due to production decline anomalies (as a country list).

 ### ProcessInputs.R
 Creates trade, production, and reserves matrices for use in the FSC model.